rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 `Column/Buffer._unlink_shared_buffers` which will ensure a true copy of underlying device data is made and unlinks itself from pointing to the original device memory.
-We also mark the `Column`/`CopyOnWriteBuffer` as `obj._zero_copied=True` thus indicating any future shallow-copy requests will trigger a true physical copy rather than a copy-on-write shallow copy with weak-references.
+We also mark the `Column`/`CopyOnWriteBuffer` as `obj._zero_copied=True` thus indicating any future shallow-copy requests will trigger a true physical copy rather than a copy-on-write shallow copy with weak references.

 Notes:
-1. Weak-references are implemented only for fixed-width data types as these are only column types that can be mutated in place.
+1. Weak references are implemented only for fixed-width data types as these are only column types that can be mutated in place.
 2. Deep copies of variable width data types return shallow-copies of the Columns, because these types don't support real in-place mutations to the data.
 We just mimic in such a way that it looks